-In September 2023, Kintavar was informed that Brunswick Exploration has decided to discontinue exploration and evaluation activities on these properties and as such, during the nine-month period ended September 30, 2023, the Company impaired \$49,094 of costs incurred on these properties.
+In September 2023, Kintavar was informed that Brunswick Exploration has decided to discontinue exploration and evaluation activities on these properties.
+During the year ended December 31, 2023, the Company impaired \$0.4 million of costs incurred on these properties related to specific areas where claims are not expected to be renewed, where the Company has decided to discontinue exploration and evaluation activities or the assets carrying amount exceeds its recoverable amount.